 Personalized marketing uses information about your customers to create individualized, relevant messages and offers.
 For e-commerce businesses, this data-driven approach matches consumer demographics and behaviors with tailored website and marketing content.

 And personalized marketing is growing at a rapid pace.
-A recent Statista survey revealed that 33% of United States and United Kingdom marketers devote over half of their online marketing budgets to personalization projects and initiatives.
-The report predicts this trend will continue, driven by advancements in technology, data, and analytics that make personalization more widely available.
+Nearly 40% of marketing decision-makers ranked personalization as the most important consumer experience.
+And a recent survey revealed that 33% of marketers in the US and UK devote over half of their online marketing budgets to personalization projects and initiatives.

-Why is personalized marketing important?
+Why is personalized marketing so important?

 Personalized marketing allows you to gain extensive knowledge about your products and customers.
 You can learn what products, services, features, and messaging attracts customers and leads, then adapt your marketing and product strategy accordingly.
-Customers receive marketing materials they actually want and make them feel connected to your brand.
-This leads to purchases in the short term and brand loyalty and customer retention in the long term.

-This valuable information lets you focus on what works and scrap what doesn’t.
+Valuable information like this lets you focus on what works and scrap what doesn’t.
 If you only have blanket messaging and offers on your website and in campaigns, you’re missing out on opportunities to target visitors with effective content.
-Personalization can increase revenues by 5–15%, lower acquisition costs by up to 50%, and increase the efficiency of marketing spend by 10–30%.
+According to McKinsey, personalization can

 Increasing online privacy regulations makes user activity more secure and protected, but targeted marketing — like personalization — more challenging.
 The restrictions prohibit third-party data tracking that has historically helped marketers target campaigns to their website visitors.